alpersonalwebsite/react/0-Intro.md

 The idea under SPA is having a single HTML document using JS to change what the user sees on the screen.
 So, if the user clicks on x-link, x-data (remember that we have everything downloaded on the "first load": HTML/CSS/JS) is going to be requested asynchronously showing the proper view for that particular set of data.

+At future we are going to see...

+1. Routing
+2. Keep UI and URL in sync: particular content for each route (allowing to copy and paste a URL or interact with browser functionality like Go back arrow)